Roles and Responsibilities

 - Convening of portfolio company leaders in a “Sustainability Leadership Council” to share best practices and encourage peer discussion.

 These findings are shared with the ESG team and with investment professionals and may be considered within the investment decision-making process.
-In select situations, the findings may also be shared with company management and Vista may undertake a concerted dialogue to encourage action.

 Public Equity Investments

 In monitoring investments in public companies, our investment team includes ESG risk scores reflecting the level of ESG-related disclosure and risk management by an individual issuer as part of the overall investment review process.
 This information is shared with the ESG team and is reported to investment professionals.
 In select situations, where practicable, we may partner with management in an effort to either improve the level of disclosure and/or performance of the ESG metrics.

 An ESG committee, consisting of team members across the compliance, investment, External board program, DE&I and ESG functions, with oversight from Vista Public Strategies (VPS) leadership, will seek to meet quarterly, with the intent to oversee the management and application of responsible investment within our public equity investments.